PM-Notes/Prince2/README.md

 Should contain:

-Risk Identifier - Unique reference (typically numnber/alpha-numberic value) Risk Author - Who raised the risk
+- Risk Identifier - Unique reference (typically numnber/alpha-numberic value)
+- Risk Author - Who raised the risk
-Date Registered - Date risk identified
+- Date Registered - Date risk identified
-Risk Category - Describes the type of risk in terms of the projects chosen categories, schedule, quality, legal and so on..
+- Risk Category - Describes the type of risk in terms of the projects chosen categories, schedule, quality, legal and so on..
-Risk Description - Describing the cause, the event, whether a threat or opportunity, and the likely effect which will describe the impact in words.
+- Risk Description - Describing the cause, the event, whether a threat or opportunity, and the likely effect which will describe the impact in words.
-Probability, impact and expected value of the risk - It is helpful to estimate the inherit values (pre-response action) and risidual values (post-response value).
+- Probability, impact and expected value of the risk - It is helpful to estimate the inherit values (pre-response action) and risidual values (post-response value).
+- Proximity -
+- Risk response categories